-- 2.1 We may hold the following types of Personal Data: - 2.1.1 name and contact details; - 2.1.2 gender, age, date of birth, marital status and nationality; - 2.1.3 information about your education/work history and professional qualifications; - 2.1.4 information about your family and any dependants; - 2.1.5 information about your current involvement in Diocese activities and events; - 2.1.6 financial information (e.g. bank details) and details of any donations you have made to us in the past; - 2.1.7 information obtained as a result of any background checks on volunteers; - 2.1.8 CCTV recordings and photographs;

-2.1.9 information we collect through your use of our website(s) such as IP addresses and other information collected using cookies;
+- 2.1 We may hold the following types of Personal Data: - 2.1.1 name and contact details; - 2.1.2 gender, age, date of birth, marital status and nationality; - 2.1.3 information about your education/work history and professional qualifications; - 2.1.4 information about your family and any dependants; - 2.1.5 information about your current involvement in Diocese activities and events; - 2.1.6 financial information (e.g. bank details) and details of any donations you have made to us in the past; - 2.1.7 information obtained as a result of any background checks on clergy, employees, volunteers, applicants, seminarians and others training within the Diocese. - 2.1.8 CCTV recordings, video streaming and photographs; - 2.1.9 information we collect through your use of our website(s) such as IP addresses and other information collected using cookies;